AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

 The location of the knowledge base is :file:`$prefix/share/gprconfig`, where :file:`$prefix` is the directory in which GPRconfig was installed.
-Any file with extension :file:`.xml` in this directory will be parsed automatically by GPRconfig at startup.
+Any file with extension :file:`.xml` in this directory will be parsed automatically by GPRconfig at startup after sorting them alphabetically.

 All files must have the following format: